Joplin Walmart employee accused of stealing on the job

 JOPLIN, Mo. — A Webb City woman admitted to police she stole money from a Joplin Walmart store, according to court documents.

-The probable cause affadavit says Carter was seen on CCTV taking money in the cash office.
+The probable cause affidavit says Carter was seen on CCTV taking money in the cash office.

 Carter will make an initial appearance in Jasper County court next month.